No Result

 The lie that economic time cannot be stopped (that the economy is an organic entity outside of social control) has been quietly exposed.

-What the pandemic and the "big break" teach us
+What the pandemic and the "great pause" teach us

 Without the pandemic, we would never have discovered that everything can be stopped all at once even in a practically entirely capitalist world.
 It took an unexpected crisis to discover the true extent of our powers.
 The crisis will leave scars but will also awaken new and unsuspected forces.

-The explosion of public protests against racial injustice in recent weeks is just one example, a harbinger of other movements to come.
+The explosion of public protests against racial injustice in recent weeks is just one example, a harbinger of more movements to come.

 Someone once said that it is easier to imagine the end of the world than to imagine the end of capitalism, now referred to by many as the real global threat.

-Yet the current crisis has shown the opposite.
+Yet, the current crisis has demonstrated the opposite.
 Capitalism has been extraordinarily easy to stop, or at least to stop.
 All that was needed was a true environmental crisis, a crisis in which the external conditions for a capitalist economy were suddenly removed.

 The novel coronavirus has achieved in a few days what both progressives and nationalists have long fought for.